-Our website and weekly newsletter are free of charge and will remain free of charge, with the exception of special products that we plan to offer for sale in future.
-We intend to support our venture financially by offering advertising space and partnership packages, organising and supporting events, producing special reports and products (including interactive online platforms), and providing strategic and communications advice.
+Energy Post’s website and weekly newsletter are free of charge as is The Energy Collective which we acquired in 2016.
+We support our venture financially by offering advertising space, partnership packages, organising and supporting events, producing special reports and products (including interactive online platforms), and providing strategic and communications advice.

 Information for freelance journalists and correspondents

 We welcome inquiries from freelance journalists and correspondents.
 We are looking in particular for experienced, investigative journalists specialised in the energy sector.
 We are not primarily a news-based website – we specialise in features, interviews and background articles.

 Please send inquiries to the editor-in-chief Karel Beckman, firstname.lastname@example.org.

 See below in the section “Information for authors” for more information on the type of stories we are looking for.

 We are very much interested in working with trainees in energy research and journalism.
 We will have opportunities for research trainees to assist us in developing new content databases.
 We would also like to work with journalism trainees who are interested in investigative journalism or in learning how to develop online media startups such as ours.
 Please send inquiries to editor-in-chief email@example.com.

 We welcome contributions from analysts and other energy professionals as well as specialised energy journalists.
 We would kindly like to request you to keep to the following guidelines: